shibbylol/Gorilla-Tag-Public-Mods/README.md

 💸 If they do not work please add me on Discord: shib#1337 and I will find a replacement. 💸

 Enjoy!

+# ⚠️ WARNING
+WARNING: ONE OF THESE IS DETECTED, IT MIGHT BE THE MOD MENU OR DASH MONKEY!!